Overview

 I threw together a somewhat typical counter-based deck to best utilize Tayam's activated ability.
 It's only the slightest bit limited, hitting only permanents up to MV = 3, so I had to be sure that the majority of our deck has a low mana cost.
 Because we can activate it at instant speed, most of our creatures act as interaction by themselves, allowing us to pull them to the battlefield whenever we need.

-Card Rundown
+Card and Combo Rundown

 Tayam's ability grants each creature entering the battlefield a vigilance counter.
 This is quite helpful in enabling his own ability.
 However, if we plan to activate this often, we need to keep our creatures stocked with plenty of counters to pull from.